input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Pix](https://github.com/txpipe/pix): a CLI for managing NFT projects.

+*   [Saturn](https://saturnnft.io/): an NFT creation platform that leverages Multisig minting, in-app 10k file upload, customizable advanced whitelisting, and a 4k automated image generator to create NFT projects.

 *   [Secret Goat Society](https://www.secretgoats.io/): an investment club and minting service for Cardano NFTs.

+*   [Shrooms](https://www.shrooms.site/): provides knowledge and experience to guide projects through NFT creation with services such as vending machines, token faucets, staking, airdrops, and more.

 *   [Stampd.io](//Stampd.io): a set of tools for blockchain timestamping and NFT creation.

+*   [Starch Industries](https://www.abstractpotato.com/): using a mixture of on-chain and off-chain code Starch Industries provides mining software to users through Miner Token NFTs.

+*   [Tekmirio](https://www.tekmirio.xyz/): a non-custodial NFT staking platform that tracks assets and develops reward programs.

+*   [TheADA](https://theada.pro/): a decentralized and scalable NFT staking protocol, governed by the community.

+*   [Uniscroll](https://www.uniscroll.io/): a platform that provides NFT creators with advisory, NFT development, reward program, and staking services.

+*   [WenftDrops](https://wenftdrops.io/): a community-driven NFT calendar with pioneering utilities and insights.

+[XForge](https://app.xforge.studio/): an NFT minting platform.

 ## Smart contract platforms